Omerr/research-guide/chapters/03 - Part 3 - Ensuring Product Impact/10-end-to-end.md

 ### Principle 5: Get Frequent Feedback on Results

-The last principle: get feedback on the end result as frequently as possible.
+The trick is to be obsessed with getting as much feedback as you can, on each and every iteration.

 **On each iteration:**